informalsystems/quint/examples/README.md

 | [verification/defaultOpNames.qnt](./verification/defaultOpNames.qnt) | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: |

 [^nostatemachine]: This specification does not define a state machine.
+[^parameterized]: This specification is parameterized, and instantiated in another module.